kraflab/dsda-doom/prboom2/src/patch_notes.md

 - Set up a key binding to access
 - Command list: WIP

+#### Split Tracker
+- On intermission screen, compares current time to personal best
+- Currently map by map, will add total time comparison later
+- Currently starts fresh for each session, will store data later
+- Enable it in the settings

 #### Configuration Lump Support
 - Added COMPLVL lump support
   - text lump "vanilla", "boom", "mbf", or "mbf21"